 What will you learn?

-Increase awareness of their own cultural perspective and bias;
+- To increase awareness of own cultural perspective and bias;

 - To recognise and avoid intercultural pitfalls;

 - To differentiate between national culture, professional culture and organisational culture;

-Acquire competences that allow for effective communication across cultural barriers.
+- To acquire competences that improve communication across cultural barriers.

 Which methods will be used?

 We believe that intercultural awareness is achieved when knowledge of behavioural pitfalls, cultural clusters, processes of interaction and increased sensitivity are combined, as visualised in the PACIS Model of Intercultural Competence.

 - Awareness: awareness of how culture conditions our behaviour and interpretations of others